kdeldycke/awesome-engineering-team-management/README.md

 * [Strategies for long Projects](http://benbrostoff.github.io/2019/09/28/long-projects.html) - TL;DR: Relentless, irrational optimism; Daily progress documentation; Compounding investments; Time budgeting.
 * [Dear Startup: You have no idea how much that costs.](http://kyleprifogle.com/dear-startup/) - `We are completely clueless about how long things should take.`.
 Here is a [trick to handle expectation of unreasonable estimates](https://news.ycombinator.com/item?id=21069178).
 * [Escalation of commitment](https://en.wikipedia.org/wiki/Escalation_of_commitment) - A.k.a. sunk-cost fallacy, or the rational explanation of why the hell do we still irrationally keep investing in a bad project.
-* [Apple Aperture: Senior QA](https://techreflect.net/2019/12/10/aperture-senior-qa-2004-2005/) - How not to manage projects approcahing deadlines: `cutting finished features, yelling at people, and working people to the point of nervous breakdowns.
+* [Apple Aperture: Senior QA](https://techreflect.net/2019/12/10/aperture-senior-qa-2004-2005/) - How not to manage projects approaching deadlines: `cutting finished features, yelling at people, and working people to the point of nervous breakdowns.
 Then they came upon a brilliant idea: let’s steal over a hundred engineers from other teams and then the project will magically get done on time.`.
 * [GitHub labels for reuse across projects](https://twitter.com/abdonrd/status/991697736230633474) - Simple yet practical.